wso2/docs-mi/en/docs/learn/integration-tutorials/using-the-gmail-connector.md

-# How to send an email from an Integration Service
+# How to Send an Email from an Integration Service

 ## What you'll build